OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

 We created two `IndepVarComps` (one for each param on the `Paraboloid` component), gave them names, and added them to the root `Group`.
 The `add` method takes a name as the first argument, and a `Component` instance as the second argument.
-The numbers 3.0 and -4.0 are values chosen as starting points for the optimizer.
+The numbers 3.0 and -4.0 are values chosen for each as starting points for the optimizer.

 .. note:: Take care setting the initial values, as in some cases, various initial points for the optimization will lead to different results.

 ::